Morel homers in 3rd straight game, Cubs beat Red Sox 6-5 - WHIZ News

+Against Boston, he started at second base.
+And as far as he’s concerned, that’s just fine.
+He’ll play wherever manager David Ross wants.

+“That’s why I work on it every single day.
+Every position,” Morel said.
+“Anywhere they need me, that’s what I’m there for, the team.
+Wherever they need me, I’ll be there.”

-The Red Sox took a 4-0 lead and looked like they were ready to roll to an easy win after going 20-6 in June.
+The Red Sox looked ready to roll to an easy win after going 20-6 in June.

 Jarren Duran, back in the lineup for Boston after missing a three-game series at Toronto because he’s unvaccinated, drove the game’s first pitch from Adrian Sampson to the center-field bushes for a home run.

-The Dominican rookie, coming off a career-best five-hit game in Thursday’s romp against Cincinnati, smacked a two-run drive to left against Hansel Robles (1-3).

-Willson Contreras then walked and scored on a wild pitch by Jake Diekman to Nico Hoerner, making it 6-5 and sending the Cubs to their fourth win in five games.

-Five Red Sox pitchers combined to walk 10, Boston’s most since 11 at the Los Angeles Angels in a 15-inning game on Aug.
+The 10 walks were the most by Boston since 11 at the Los Angeles Angels in a 15-inning game on Aug.
 30, 2019.

 Hill, who debuted with the Cubs in 2005, gave up three runs and three hits in 4 2/3 innings.
 He walked four and struck out three.

 Hill appeared to be shaking his leg at one point in the fifth and was visited by an athletic trainer.
-Hill exited after hitting Patrick Wisdom to load the bases with two out.
+The 42-year-old left-hander exited after hitting Patrick Wisdom to load the bases with two out.

 Tyler Danish came in and walked Rafael Ortega, cutting the gap to 4-3.